Tigst Assefa: Career

-According to Tigst Assefa's World Athletics profile, at the age of 12, she won the bronze medal in the 400 metres at the 2009 senior Ethiopian Athletics Championships, stopping the clock at 56.70 seconds.
+At the age of 12, Tigst won the bronze medal in the 400 metres at the 2009 senior Ethiopian Athletics Championships, stopping the clock at 56.70 seconds.
 She gained her first international experience in January 2012, in France, where she competed for the first time in the 800 metres, although failing to finish.
-The 15-year-old represented that year Ethiopia in the 400 m at the senior African Championships in Athletics in Porto-Novo, Benin, setting a new personal best in the heats with a time of 54.05 s.
+The 15-year-old represented Ethiopia in the 400 m at the senior African Championships in Athletics in Porto-Novo, Benin, setting a new personal best in the heats with a time of 54.05 s.

-After 2012, she has never raced a non-relay 400 m again, shifting to twice the distance.
-In 2013, aged 16, Tigst became Ethiopian junior champion, clocked a personal best of 2:01.25 in Bellinzona, Switzerland, and earned bronze at the African Junior Championships held in Réduit, Mauritius, where she also added silver for the 4 × 400 m relay.
-The following year, she ran a lifetime best of 1:59.24 at the Lausanne Diamond League, again in Switzerland, finished fourth at the African Championships in Marrakesh, Morocco, won the ISTAF Berlin meet in Germany, and placed fourth at the IAAF Continental Cup staged also in Marrakesh.
-She competed in only two races in 2015.
+In 2013, aged 16, Tigst became Ethiopian junior champion, clocking 2:01.25 in Bellinzona, Switzerland, and earned bronze at the African Junior Championships held in Réduit, Mauritius, where she also added silver for the 4 × 400 m relay.
+The following year, she ran 1:59.24 at the Lausanne Diamond League, finished fourth at the African Championships in Marrakesh, won the ISTAF Berlin meet, and placed fourth at the IAAF Continental Cup in Marrakesh.

-In 2016, still 19, Tigst represented Ethiopia in the 800 metres at the World Indoor Championships held in Portland, United States and at the Rio Olympic Games in Brazil, although failing to advance past preliminary rounds both in the first and second event; she won the race at the Seiko Golden Grand Prix meet in Japan in between.
+In 2016, Tigst represented Ethiopia in the 800 metres at the World Indoor Championships held in Portland, United States and at the Rio Olympic Games in Brazil.
+She failed to advance past preliminary rounds both in the first and second event.

-After 2016, she never raced on the track again as an ongoing Achilles tendon injury prevented her from training in spikes.
-After a two-year break, in November 2018, the then 21-year-old debuted on the roads, racing the 10 km in Dubai for a time of 34:35.
-Tigst improved by almost three minutes (31:45) in Germany the following year, when she also debuted in the half marathon at the Valencia Half Marathon in Spain, finishing fifth in 68:24.
+After 2016, Tigst moved to road racing as an ongoing Achilles tendon injury prevented her from training in spikes.
+After a two-year break, in November 2018, she raced the 10 km in Dubai for a time of 34:35.
+Tigst improved by almost three minutes (31:45) in Germany the following year, when she debuted in the half marathon at the Valencia Half Marathon in Spain, finishing fifth in 68:24.